codename0og/codename-rvc-fork-3/README.md

 - Configurable learning-rate warmup. <br/> ( Provides an ability to give your training a lil warmup, potentially yielding better results. )

-- Configurable moving average loss for Generator ( incl. it's metrics ) and Discriminator. <br/> ( Helps with better judgement on which epoch to choose. )
+- Configurable moving average loss for Generator and Discriminator. <br/> ( Helps with better judgement on which epoch to choose. )

 - Features a different optimizer: Ranger2020 <br/> ( More advanced than stock AdamW. )